mgechev/versionable-collections/README.md

 - [ ] Implement Map data structure.
 - [ ] Integrate with AngularJS (define as services, through `factory`).
 - [ ] Create gulp build script (minification and concatenation) and externalize the utility methods.
-- [ ] Register as bower and npm modules.
+- [ ] Register as bower and npm module.
 - [ ] Make further benchmarks in order to verify whether the `VersionableList` will has better performance if it is evaluated by AngularJS as array like (no need to call `hasOwnProperty` on `_version`).

 # License